Bedrock-OSS/bedrock-wiki/docs/scripting/custom-command.md

 The Script API is currently in active development, and breaking changes are frequent.
 This page assumes the format of Minecraft beta 1.19.70
 :::

 Who doesn't want cool custom commands?
-With the Script API, you can create your custom commands.
-In this article, we will be creating custom commands using the Script API.
+With the Script API, you can create your own.
+In this article, we will be creating them using the Script API.

 ## Setup Pack